Microsoft Word is pretty powerful when it comes to signatures. In this article we’ll clarify as much as possible:

 But if that’s not your situation, then the next section might be better for you...

 We’ll assume you already have a picture of your signature.
-Don’t have one?

 That’s it!
 But you might want to:

-3. How to add a signature line
+Related: How to add a wet signature in Word.

 There are 3 main ways to do this.